illettante/tracker3/README.md

 # Tracker3

-A simple music editor for 4 and 8 channel Protracker modules.
+Fork of [Martin Cameron's simple music editor for 4 and 8 channel Protracker modules](https://github.com/martincameron/tracker3), with some additional keyboard shortcuts to make it more usable as an editor.

 ![Screenshot](screenshot.png)